Liu-xiandong/FastAPSP/README.md

 ## Usage

-Here are the basic useages of Fast APSP.
+Here are the basic usages of Fast APSP.

 ```shell
 ./EXE -f <graph> [options]